sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   * Griffith Observatory also has a nice view of the Hollywood Sign and a huge telescope you can actually look through!
 Don't miss the live-narrarated planetarium show.
   * Rodeo Dr. is a super high end shopping district, very nicely decorated and an awesome place for people watching and car spotting.
   * Larchmont Village is a quaint old-towny shopping street, with a lot of hipster stores and a nice Farmer's Market.
+  * The Third Street Promenade is also really pretty and fun to walk through.
+  * The Getty is a free art gallery and has beautiful paintings and scenery -- only cost is the parking.
+  * Raunaq says Koreatown has the best Korean BBQ
+  * Sawtelle Blvd has really nice Japanese restaurants

 * Las Vegas
   * Cirque de Soleil shows are a must.